- 1 The RSPB Big Garden Birdwatch 2022

-If you’re in need of some time out, a delightful and quite simply enchanting activity that you can take part in this weekend is the RSPB Big Garden Birdwatch 2021 – spending a restful, restorative hour watching and counting birds.
+If you’re in need of some time out, a delightful and quite simply enchanting activity that you can take part in this weekend is the RSPB Big Garden Birdwatch 2022 – spending a restful, restorative hour watching and counting birds.
 I love birds, wildlife and nature.
-I adore taking part in the RSPB Big Garden Birdwatch, this one of my favourite events of the year!
+I adore taking part in the RSPB Big Garden Birdwatch!
 What could be more wonderful than taking time out to spend an hour watching a Goldcrest foraging for insects?

 The RSPB Big Garden Birdwatch is a marvellous activity to share.
 You could snuggle up by the fire and count the birds that you see from your window, or you could wrap up warmly to count birds in the park or at your allotment.
 Why not join a birdwatch at your school or college, or during your lunch break at work?
 The RSPB Big Garden Birdwatch is a lovely activity to share with your friends and family, or to undertake by yourself – what could be better than spending an immersive hour surrounded by birdsong?

-The RSPB Big Garden Birdwatch 2021 is again a three day event for 2021.
-This year, the RSPB Big Garden Birdwatch 2021 will cover the weekend of Friday 29th January 2021 and Saturday 30th January 2021, as well as Sunday 31st January 2021.
+The RSPB Big Garden Birdwatch 2022 is again a three day event for 2022.
+This year, the RSPB Big Garden Birdwatch 2022 will cover the weekend of Friday 28th January 2022 and Saturday 29th January 2022, as well as Sunday 30th January 2022.
 You’ll find lots of information on the RSPB’s website, including an online counting tool complete with timer, and a fantastic bird identification chart, with clear pictures of birds, to help you identify all of the birds you see during your birdwatch.

 How to accurately count the birds you see during your birdwatch

-Today I took part in the RSPB Big Garden Birdwatch 2021, watching birds outside in the garden from my window.
-Despite the rain, my husband and I spent a very special, happy hour together counting birds.
+Today I took part in the RSPB Big Garden Birdwatch 2022, watching birds outside in the garden from my window.
 This morning, during our hour of birdwatching, we saw the following birds:

 - Two Robins